 With your name and registered agent ready, file the Articles of Organization.
 Florida's online form asks for basics:

 Submit with the $125 fee, and you're in the public registry.
-The price covers a $100 filing fee plus $25 for your registered-agent designation.
-Online filings typically process in two to four business days; mail takes five to ten.
-Florida offers no expedited processing.
+The price covers a $100 filing fee plus $25 for your registered-agent designation, as confirmed on the Sunbiz LLC fee schedule.
+Online filings generally process in two to three days; mail turnaround varies, so check the live processing tracker.
+Florida offers no expedited processing, though same-day processing at the Tallahassee walk-in office is typical, subject to workload.

 Draft this agreement soon after filing your Articles while details are fresh.
 Cover capital contributions, distributions, banking authority, and how to make changes.
 Multi-member LLCs need buy-sell terms and deadlock solutions; single-member companies should focus on succession planning.
 You don't file this with the state, but keep signed copies with your certified Articles for lenders, investors, or courts.

 Forming your LLC creates a legal entity, but it doesn't give you permission to operate.
-Florida has no statewide general business license, but nearly every county requires a business tax receipt, and many cities add their own requirements.
+Florida has no statewide general business license, but most counties require a local business tax receipt under Chapter 205, Florida Statutes, and many cities add their own requirements.
+Chapter 205 requires the receipt to be obtained before commencing business operations.

 Professional services require specific oversight and fees: